Xayrulloh/Interview-Preparation/nestjs/README.md

    popular Node.js libraries like TypeORM and GraphQL, making it a popular choice for building scalable web applications.

 2. ## **How do you ensure that your Nest.js applications are scalable and maintainable?
-What techniques or best practices do you follow?**
+What techniques or best practices do you follow**

    **Use modular architecture**: Nest.js encourages a modular architecture that separates different parts of the application into modules.
 Each module should